darkk99/dotfiles/README.md

 cd ~/.config
 ln -s ~/dotfiles-crystal/.config/* ./
 ```
-If you get an error such as `ln: failed to create symbolic link './cava': File exists`, then `rm ~/.config/cava -rf`
+If you get an error such as `ln: failed to create symbolic link './[filename]': File exists`, then remove the folder, and the script should work.